|Toxins - Health, NeuroDevelopment and Neural Science|

 . the work, published in the 26 January 2005 issue of The Journal of Neuroscience, suggests that early exposure to lead can reprogram gene expression and regulation later in life.
 According to Zawia, preliminary research also shows that monkeys exposed to lead as infants exhibit similar molecular changes as well as exaggerated Alzheimer’s pathology.

 Mercury. the current Environmental Protection Agency (EPA) reference dose for methylmercury (an organic, toxic form of mercury) is 0.1 micrograms per kilogram per day (ug/kg/day).
 Humans are exposed to methylmercury primarily through consumption of contaminated fish; a good 70% of this contamination comes from anthropogenic sources such as emissions from coal-fired power plants.
 High- Level exposure to methylmercury in the womb is linked to a number of impairments, including mental retardation, cerebral palsy, seizures, deafness, blindness, and speech difficulties.
-An article in the May 2005 issue of EHP puts the economic cost to the United States of methylmercury-induced toxicity (in terms of lost productivity) at $8.7 billion annually.
+An article in the EHP puts the economic cost to the United States of methylmercury-induced toxicity (in terms of lost productivity) at $8.7 billion annually.

 the effects of low-dose exposures are not so apparent.
 Two large epidemiologic studies of fishing populations in the Faroe Islands and the Seychelles have produced conflicting results regarding low-dose effects.
 Both studies sought to examine the association between methylmercury exposure and NeuroDevelopment in children whose mothers ate contaminated seafood during pregnancy.